 By now you’ll know I love a good jalapeno.
-I also love a dish that comes together quickly, meaning I’m not standing over a cutting board for half an hour just prepping ingredients to assemble for dinner that night.
-This Spicy Cabbage Slaw should take you 5 minutes to assemble, from start to finish.
-It is also easily adapted for Keto, SIBO, and Paleo diets.
+I also love a dish that comes together quickly, meaning I’m not standing over a cutting board for half an hour just prepping the ingredients to assemble and cook for dinner that night.
+Luckily, this Spicy Cabbage Slaw should take you 5 minutes to assemble, from start to finish.

-This slaw is one of those recipes that never gets old.
+Spicy Cabbage Slaw is one of those recipes that never gets old.
 It’s our go-to when we are looking for a quick, healthy side dish that requires minimal chopping, no cooking, and few ingredients.
-I make it approx once per week regardless of the season, though it is a superb side dish to make for a summer bbq and will beat anything you can find at the deli.
+It’s not uncommon for me to make this dish nearly every week, regardless of the season, though it is a superb side dish to make for a summer bbq and will beat anything you can find at the deli.

 It also makes a great alternative to a salad as the only thing you need to chop is the jalapenos.
 This is assuming, of course, that you are lazy like me and buy your cabbage mix pre-shredded.
-Unless I have both cabbage and carrots lying in my produce drawer that need to be used immediately, I just grab the pre-shredded stuff.
+Unless I have both cabbage and carrots lying in my produce drawer that need to be used immediately, I just use a pre-shredded mix.

 Spicy Cabbage Slaw